tindandelion/rust-bittorrent-client/_posts/2025-07-23-download-the-whole-file.md

 As I started to implement the whole file download, I had to make a choice about where to put this functionality:

-1. We have a struct called [`FileDownloader`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.7/src/downloader.rs#L21) that to some extent has become a kitchen sink for methods related to peer communication.
+1. We have a struct called [`FileDownloader`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.7/src/downloader.rs#L21) that, to some extent, has become a kitchen sink for methods related to peer communication.
 The name suggests that it could be the place for new functionality.
 However, it's now a bit of a mix of different levels of abstraction.
 2. Our other struct, [`PieceDownloader`](https://github.com/tindandelion/rust-bittorrent-client/blob/0.0.7/src/downloader/piece_downloader.rs#L13), does all the work related to downloading a single piece.
 We could extend its functionality to handle multiple pieces.
 3. We could come up with a separate abstraction for handling the file download.
 This option makes sense if the implementation is complicated or requires additional collaborators.